Animated documentary: History

 Winsor McCay's 1918 film The Sinking of the Lusitania was the first animated documentary.

 The first recognized example of this genre is Winsor McCay's 1918 12-minute-long film The Sinking of the Lusitania, which uses animation to portray the 1915 sinking of after it was struck by two torpedoes launched by a German U-boat; an event of which no recorded film footage is known to exist.

 Since the 1920s, animation has been used in educational and social guidance films, and has often been used to illustrate abstract concepts in mainly live-action examples of these genres.
 Early examples of fully animated educational films are The Einstein Theory of Relativity and Evolution (both 1923) by Max and Dave Fleischer.
 Walt Disney used it in films such as Victory Through Air Power (1943), How to Catch a Cold (1951) and Our Friend the Atom (1957).

-In 1953, Norman McLaren's Neighbours won the Academy Awards for Best Documentary (Short Subject).
-The award is somewhat considered a mistake, but the fact that it was not only indicated into that category, but also won, shows that, somehow, the animated images spoke to the judges almost like a documentary.
+In 1953, Norman McLaren's film Neighbours won the Academy Awards for Best Documentary (Short Subject), despite the film not being a documentary.
+The film is an example of pixilation, a Stop motion technique which uses human actors.
+The Academy has never issued a formal explanation of why McLaren's film was considered a documentary, though some speculate it is due to the film's strong anti-war themes.

 Of Stars and Men, a 1964 animated feature by John Hubley which tells of humankind's quest to find its place in the universe, won an award in the documentary category at the San Francisco Film Festival.

 Mosaic Films promoted the use of animated documentaries in the United Kingdom in 2003 with the award-winning series Animated Minds.
 Commissioned by Channel 4 and directed by Andy Glynne, it uses real testimony from survivors of mental illness, combined with engaging visuals, to climb inside the minds of the mentally distressed.
 The first series won the award for Best Animation at the Banff World Media Festival (2004).